Category Archives: Healthful Eating

 Happy New Year!
 Here’s an encore post by request from readers.
 Enjoy!

-Cheryl Norman's avatarHASTY TASTY MEALS BLOG
+Cheryl Norman w/a Mary Jo Delaney's avatarHASTY TASTY MEALS BLOG

 If you’re southern, chances are you have some kind of greens cooking up with some cut of pork, along with a pot of black-eye peas and a skillet of cornbread.
 Maybe your black-eye peas are part of a Hoppin’ John dish, which is mixed with spices and rice.
 It’s a New Year’s Day tradition and believed to bring good luck.